Matthew 11.2-6,

 So why’d Jesus send them back to John?
 Not to encourage John, although this message certainly would.
 But to bring the good news to the rest of John’s students: This is the one John prophesied about.
 Look what he can do!
 Stop doubting and believe.
 Come follow him.

 Y’know, other people are gonna have a similar question about whether our Christianity is anything valid.
 And it’d be nice if we could give the same response Jesus did: “Go back and tell ’em what you heard and saw.
 Blind people see.
 Lame people walk.
 Lepers are cured.
 Deaf people hear.
 Dead people are raised.
 Poor people are evangelized.”
-Pity we can’t. ’Cause Jesus authorized us to do all those things in his name.
-So we have absolutely no justification for it.
+Pity we can’t.
+Jesus authorized us to do all those things in his name, so we have absolutely no justification for their absence.